 - 300g of stem ginger (approx 2 jars)

 - Preheat your oven to 180C (Gas Mark 4).
-Prep and line a large square or rectangle baking tray or dish (minimum of 10 inches wide).
+Prep and line a large square or rectangle baking tray (minimum of 10 inches wide).

-- Strain the stem ginger and leave the syrup to one side for later, to create a glaze.
+- Remove the stem ginger from the syrup.
 If the ginger is not already chopped, chop it into small chunks.

 - Fold in the gluten free flour, the ground almonds, the baking powder and the ground ginger, followed by the chopped stem ginger.
 I tend to add a couple of tablespoons of the ginger syrup into the sponge mix.